zklosko/libretime-multipass/README.md

 multipass shell ltTEST  # to enter VM's shell
 ```

 And that's it!
-At the moment, Multipass isn't patient enough for an automated install, so after you enter the shell for the first time, you will still need to run the install script for LibreTime.
+At the moment, Multipass isn't able to do an automated install from the init script,
+so after you enter the shell for the first time, you will still need to run the install script for LibreTime.

 ```
 sudo ./libretime/install -fiap